xwiki-contrib/xwiki-authenticator-trusted/README.md

 **A generic XWiki authentication service based on plugable adapters to provide trusted authentication from external sources.**

-Report any bug or suggest new feature in http://jira.xwiki.org/browse/TRUSTEDAUTH.
+Report any bug or suggest new feature in [JIRA TRUSTAUTH project](http://jira.xwiki.org/browse/TRUSTAUTH)

 This extension bridge the old `XWikiAuthService` with the new component architecture of XWiki.
 It is oriented to ease the development of trusted authenticators by using configurable adapter components, that bridge the effective